|Home >> How to Hire Us

 Phone the Office

 Please telephone our office.
-Explain the nature of the emergency situation to the paralegal or secretary.
-Your information will be put into a memorandum and given to one of our attorneys.
-He or she will return your call as soon as possible.
+Explain the nature of the emergency situation to the paralegal .
+Your information will be recorded and given to one of our attorneys who will will return your call or contact you as soon as possible.

 Again, you cannot establish an attorney-client relationship by your unilateral act of calling and/or providing information to a secretary or paralegal.
 This can only be done if you talk with one of our attorneys and if certain material information is discussed and if you have called with a genuine desire to hire us.